Massive data leak targets German officials including Merkel

 Also known as "Turla" or "Uruburos", the group -- which targets state departments and embassies worldwide -- is believed to have links to Russian intelligence.

-Last March, computer networks belonging to the German government came under sustained attack and data from foreign ministry staff were stolen.
+Last March, computer networks belonging to the German government came under sustained attack and data from foreign ministry staff was stolen.

 At the time, Moscow denied that Russian hackers were involved.